Your true Icelandic winter adventure awaits you. Book your tour here!

 Ravens and the Discovery of Iceland

 Ravens have been part of Icelandic life from the earliest times of settlement.
-In fact, these close cousins of the common crow have been living in Iceland since long before any people dwelled here permanently.
+In fact, these close cousins of the common crow have been living in Iceland long before any people dwelled here permanently.
 For the first documented Icelandic raven reference, we have to go all the way back to the time before Iceland was called Iceland, to the epic pioneering journey of Flóki-Vilgerðarsson, the first Norseman to deliberately visit Iceland (around the year 870).
-This story is told in Landnámabók (the Book of Settlement), an Icelandic Saga about the first people of Iceland.
+This story is told in Landnámabók (or “The Book of Settlements), an Icelandic Saga about the first people of Iceland.

-When Flóki undertook his investigative mission to Iceland, he was accompanied by his wife, Gró and their children.
-Whether or not this new land could be deemed a future homeland was the burning question on their lips.
-Two other men, Herjólr and Faxi, went with them.
-Their voyage took them from West Norway to the Shetland Islands, the Faroe Islands and then on to Iceland.
-At the start, it was a journey of mixed fortunes; one of Floki’s daughters drowned in the Shetlands, but on the Faroe Islands they later celebrated the marriage of another daughter.
+When Flóki undertook his investigative mission to Iceland, he was accompanied by his wife, Gró, and their children.
+Whether or not this new land could be deemed a future homeland was the real question.
+Their voyage took them from West Norway to the Shetland Islands, the Faroe Islands, and then on to Iceland.
+At the start, it was a journey of mixed fortunes following the death of one of his daughters and the marriage of the other.

 Flóki’s party spent a winter in Iceland, which at that time was named Garðurshólmi.
-However, observing the ice-floes beyond Ísafjörður (‘the Ice Fjord’), Flóki renamed it Iceland.
-His feelings were less positive than those of Herjólr and Faxi, but he still returned to make Iceland his homeland.
-Forever after, Flóki was known as Hrafna-Flóki, meaning ‘Raven-Flóki’ in English.
+However, observing the ice floes beyond Ísafjörður (‘the Ice Fjord’), Flóki renamed it Iceland.
+After, Flóki was known as Hrafna-Flóki, meaning ‘Raven-Flóki’ in English.
 So, Iceland had a strong raven connection right from the start.

 Icelandic attitudes towards Ravens